Public image of Sarah Palin: Persona

-Soon after the 2008 Republican National Covention, Palin quickly became a favorite subject of satire and derision.
+Soon after the 2008 Republican National Convention, Palin quickly became a favorite subject of satire and derision.
 According to Lara Spencer, host of the tabloid show The Insider, Palin was part of a big cross-over between politics and pop culture in the 2008 election.
 During the campaign Spencer conducted the only live broadcast interview with Palin's husband, Todd Palin.

 Palin's status as a mother of a child with Down syndrome was initially a focus for some pundits and reporters during her national emergence in 2008.
 CNN's John Roberts pondered: "Children with Down's syndrome require an awful lot of attention.
 The role of vice president, it seems to me, would take up an awful lot of her time, and it raises the issue of how much time will she have to dedicate to her newborn child?"

 William Kristol of The Weekly Standard wrote: "There she is: a working woman who's a proud wife and mother; a traditionalist in important matters who's broken through all kinds of barriers; a reformer who's a Republican; a challenger of a corrupt good-old-boy establishment who's a conservative; a successful woman whose life is unapologetically grounded in religious belief; a lady who's a leader."